B-Lamine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique : takes a list as standard input and displays a list of only unique words sorted.
 14-findthatword : searches for the word root in the file /etc/passwd 15-countthatword : counts the number of lines that contain the word bin in the file /etc/passwd.
+16-whatsnext : displays lines containing the word root and 3 lines after in the file passwd.